ZSR3004/Cell-Tracking/README.md

 Saving the output on your computer:

-Step 1: Once you are satisfied with the output, click on the "Save" button.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Once you are satisfied with the output, click on the "Save" button.

-Step 2: A file explorer window will open.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: A file explorer window will open.
 Navigate to the folder where you would like to save the result.

-Step 3: Enter a descriptive name of your output file.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3: Enter a descriptive name of your output file.

-Step 4: Choose the file format that you like to save the video in.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 4: Choose the file format that you like to save the video in.

-Step 5: After naming and selecting the file format, click "Save" to finalize the process to save the output to your computer.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 5: After naming and selecting the file format, click "Save" to finalize the process to save the output to your computer.

 Receiving an email of the output:

-Step 1: Click the "Email Output" button
+&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Click the "Email Output" button

-Step 2: On the email space, enter the email addresses of the recepients and add a message (if desired).
+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the email space, enter the email addresses of the recepients and add a message (if desired).

-Step 3: Click "Send"
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3: Click "Send"

 #### Additional Resources: